jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.3.35 (2023/03/10) =
+* Add: Simplified API.
+* Update: Working on the UI framework (dark theme will be possible on the WP side).
+* Info: Help or discuss with other users on [my Discord](https://discord.gg/bHDGh38).
+* Info: Share your feedbacks/issues in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/).
+* Info: Motivate me with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 1.3.34 (2023/03/09) =
 * Fix: The shortcode builder when tackling empty values.
 * Fix: Make it so that the context doesn't break anything whatever the language.
 Hey, not easy somehow!
 * Fix: The embeddings dashboard handles cancellation of bulk operations better.
-* Info: Help or discuss with other users on [my Discord](https://discord.gg/bHDGh38).
-* Info: Share your feedbacks/issues in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/).
-* Info: Motivate me with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 1.3.32 (2023/03/08) =
 * Add: Sync embeddings and posts.